-It’s exhausting to wake frequently in the night to help your older adult.
+It’s exhausting to wake frequently at night to help an older adult in your care.

-But it’s often necessary to make sure they don’t fall, wander out of the house, or accidentally hurt themselves.
+But it’s often necessary to ensure they don’t fall, wander out of the house, or accidentally hurt themselves.

 There are many reasons why seniors wake at night, but a top one is chronic pain.